dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/bisect.rst

    The plane can be numerically adjusted for precise values.
 Fill
-   Cuts can optionally fill in the holes created, with materials, UV maps, and vertex colors based on the surrounding geometry.
+   Cuts can optionally fill in the holes created, with materials, UV maps, and Color Attributes based on the surrounding geometry.
 Clear Inner, Clear Outer
    Cuts may remove geometry on one side.
 Axis Threshold